Chart Color Schemes

 Ryde - South features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Ryde - South, as per the latest Census evaluation, 18.9% were houses while 81.2% consisted of other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Sydney metro's dwelling structure which was 42.9% houses and 57.1% other dwellings.
-Home ownership in Ryde - South stood at 15.2%, with mortgaged dwellings at 31.4% and rented ones at 53.3%.
-The median monthly mortgage repayment in the area was $2,500, below Sydney metro's average of $2,600.
-The median weekly rent figure for Ryde - South was $500, compared to Sydney metro's $460.
-Nationally, Ryde - South's mortgage repayments were significantly higher than Australia's average of $1,863, and rents were substantially above the national figure of $375.
+The dwelling structure in Ryde - South, as per the latest Census, consisted of 18.9% houses and 81.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Sydney metro had 42.9% houses and 57.1% other dwellings.
+Home ownership in Ryde - South was at 15.2%, with mortgaged dwellings at 31.4% and rented ones at 53.3%.
+The median monthly mortgage repayment in the area was $2,500, lower than Sydney metro's $2,600.
+The median weekly rent figure was $500, compared to Sydney metro's $460.
+Nationally, Ryde - South's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing